A navigation list can be used to attach an action to an entire row. Such a row is called a navigation list item.

 Navigation list item

 Each row in the navigation list is a navigation list item.
 A navigation list item can be associated with an action.
+Conditional visibility is available for list items.

 Action defines what action is performed when a navigation list item is ‘clicked’.
 This can either be opening a page or calling a microflow.
 For opening a page see Opening Pages and for calling a microflow see Starting Microflows.
 Microflows attached to a navigation list item have no Confirmation or Advanced microflow settings.